-PTA E253 Pathophysiology for Rehabilitation (taught at NVCC) 3 C.H.
+PTA E253 Pathophysiology for Rehabilitation

 This course develops comprehension about abnormalities and the physical, physiological, and psychological changes that occur throughout the human lifespan.
 The student learns the effects of pathology on the rehabilitation of patients with orthopedic, neurological, and general medical conditions.